CSCfi/csc-user-guide/docs/accounts/how-to-increase-disk-quotas.md

 You can check the default limit of scratch and projappl areas from the table below.
-If your request exceeds the maximum values listed below, then you need so submit a resource request to servicedesk@csc.fi and describe why exceptionally large data resources are needed.
+If your request exceeds the maximum values listed below, then you need to submit a resource request to servicedesk@csc.fi and describe why exceptionally large data resources are needed.